mudassirhussain0121/Git-Basic-Guide/README.md

 - Prior to committing changes, all modified or untracked files must be staged using the `git add` command.
 	- `git add <file name>`
-		- e.g. git add README.md
+		- Example: git add README.md
 	- To stage all changes in the current directory (including subdirectories):
 		- `git add .`
 	- Following the execution of the `git add` command, successfully staged files will be displayed in green when viewing the repository status via `git status`.
 This color indication signifies that: